Skip to Content

 About this artwork

-This work is the third and final version of a composition the artist began in Palestine and Jerusalem in 1869, where he could study the setting from life.
+William Holman Hunt, a founder of the Pre-Raphaelite Brotherhood, was committed to direct observation of nature.
+This work is the third and final version of a composition the artist began in 1869 in Jerusalem, where he could study the setting from life.
 It was commissioned by the London dealers Thomas Agnew & Sons as the model for a print.
 The Art Institute’s collection also includes an early proof of that print.

 Status